sktime/sktime/README.rst

 Welcome to sktime
 =================

-The unified framework for machine learning with time series.
+the scikit-learn-like unified framework for machine learning with time series.
 Our vision:

 * **by the community**, for the community.
 Developed by a friendly, decentral community - `we welcome all contributors <https://gitter.im/sktime/community>`__.
 * **without marketing bias** - sktime does not push "favourite algorithms" on its users, sktime is not a marketing activity.